ALASKA WILDLIFE

 How far do you travel?

-The 26 Glacier Cruise is 5.5 hours and covers 150 miles round-trip through the glacier-filled fjords in Prince William Sound.
+The 26 Glacier Cruise is 5.25 hours and covers 130 miles round-trip through the glacier-filled fjords in Prince William Sound.
 We use our fastest high-speed catamarans that travel at 30-34 knots per hour on this route.
-Both M/V Klondike Express and M/V Bravest are used on this cruise so if you are traveling with friends on multiple reservations, let us know at the time of booking so we can make sure you are on the same boat.
+Both M/V Klondike Express, M/V Bravest, and M/V Chugach Express are used on this cruise so if you are traveling with friends on multiple reservations, let us know at the time of booking so we can make sure you are on the same boat.

 The Glacier Quest Cruise travels 45 miles round-trip to Blackstone Bay.
 This tour is operated on our M/V Glacier Quest which is little smaller and cruises at 19 knots allowing us to take in the views on our way to the glaciers.
-On occasion, we may use the M/V Bravest on this tour too.
+On occasion, the M/V Chugach Express or M/V Bravest may be used on this tour in place of the M/V Glacier Quest.

 Where do you stop?